caribou/caribou/getting-started.md

 ## System Requirements

 To run Caribou you will need:

 * A [JVM](http://www.java.com/en/download/help/index_installing.xml) (6 or higher)
 * [Leiningen](http://leiningen.org/) (at least 2.0)

 If you can run `lein help`, you are ready to go!
+*Note*: You do *not* need to install Clojure!

 ## Installing Caribou